sicchio/DM997X-Thesis-FALL16/project_demo.md

 * The focus is on the actual artifact you are creating and nothing else.
 * Do NOT create a supporting presentation.

+###Be prepared to discuss the following
+From Stephanie Houde and Charles Hill's What do Prototypes prototype?, prototypes provide a means to
+* Examine design problems
+* Select the focus of a prototype to answer design questions: what it does and does not explore
+* Evaluate whether the prototype works or not